 Medicare drug plans monitor the safe use of opioids and other frequently abused medications.
 Opioid pain medications (like oxycodone and hydrocodone) can help with certain types of pain, but have serious risks like addiction, overdose, and death.
 These risks are increased when opioids are taken with certain other medications, like benzodiazepines (commonly used for anxiety and sleep).

-Starting January 1, 2019, some Medicare drug plans will have a program in place to help you use these medications safely.
+Some Medicare drug plans have a program in place to help you use these medications safely.
 If you get opioids from multiple doctors or pharmacies, your plan may talk with the doctors who prescribed the opioids, along with the doctor or doctors who prescribed other medications like benzodiazepines, to make sure they’re

 and that you’re using them appropriately.
 Your plan will send you a letter in advance if it will limit coverage of your opioid or benzodiazepine medications, or if you’ll be required to get your opioid or benzodiazepine prescriptions from certain doctors or pharmacies.

 You and your doctor have the right to appeal these limitations if you disagree with the plan’s decision.
 If your plan sends you a letter, the letter will tell you how to contact the plan if you have questions or would like to make an appeal.
 You may be exempt from a drug management program if, for example, you have cancer or you’re in

 Safety alerts at the pharmacy

 For certain drugs, Medicare drug plans might perform additional safety checks, and will send your pharmacy an alert for review before your prescription is filled.
 Safety alerts may cover situations like:

 - Possible unsafe amounts of opioids.
 Your pharmacist or Medicare drug plan may need to review your prescription with your doctor to make sure the medications are safe.